redhat-cip/python-dciclient/README.md

-  component-file-show          Show a component file. component-file-upload        Attach a file to a component. component-list               List all components. component-list-issue         List all component attached issues. component-show               Show a component. component-status             Show an overview of the last jobs associated... component-unattach-issue     Unattach an issue from a component. component-update             Update a component. file-delete                  Delete a file. file-list                    List all files. file-show                    Show a file. job-attach-issue             Attach an issue to a job. job-delete                   Delete a job. job-list                     List all jobs. job-list-issue               List all job attached issues. job-list-test                List all tests attached to a job. job-output                   Show the job output. job-recheck                  Recheck a job. job-results                  List all job results. job-show                     Show a job. job-unattach-issue           Unattach an issue from a job. jobdefinition-annotate       Annotate a jobdefinition. jobdefinition-attach-test    Attach a test to a jobdefinition. jobdefinition-create         Create a jobdefinition.
+  component-file-show          Show a component file. component-file-upload        Attach a file to a component. component-list               List all components. component-show               Show a component. component-status             Show an overview of the last jobs associated... component-update             Update a component. file-delete                  Delete a file. file-list                    List all files. file-show                    Show a file. job-delete                   Delete a job. job-list                     List all jobs. job-output                   Show the job output. job-recheck                  Recheck a job. job-results                  List all job results. job-show                     Show a job. jobdefinition-annotate       Annotate a jobdefinition. jobdefinition-attach-test    Attach a test to a jobdefinition. jobdefinition-create         Create a jobdefinition.